bluefroguk1/empire-dump/content/Wiki/The Nations/Varushka/Varushka Look and Feel.md

 Colours
 Bright vibrant colours predominate, with white, decorated with brightly coloured embroidery also common.
 ## Clothing
-The most common Varushkan costume is a white shirt, tunic or dress, often white or a light colour.
+The most common Varushkan [[Costume|costume]] is a white shirt, tunic or dress, often white or a light colour.
 This is usually intricately embroidered on the hems, red is traditional but other bright contrasting colours are seen.
 Garments are sometimes made from wool, but most Varushkans prefer a lighter material.
 These can be worn in layers for warmth, commonly with different garments in contrasting colours.
 Warm shawls in bright colours are handed down through families.
 Varushkans of all genders frequently wear plain coloured “hero trousers”, baggy down to just past the knee then strapped to the leg.
 Trousers may be plain or brightly dyed but are usually made from fabric of a single colour; the strapping is another [[Opportunity|opportunity]] for a bright contrasting colour, embroidery or both.
 Coats are more common than cloaks.
 The traditional coat has an asymmetric overlap across the chest, is nipped in at the waist but flares out below the waist to a full ‘skirt’.
 The wealthiest wear coats in bright strong colours often with fur trim or embroidered hems.
 If dresses are worn they tend to have full, layered skirts, often with added aprons.
 For jewellery the most common material is amber and silver.
 Hunters carry amulets and talismans designed to protect them from the monsters that might otherwise hunt them in turn.
 Scandal in Skoremujac.png